What is breast cancer in men?

 This term describes a cancer that begins in the lining layer (epithelial cells) of organs such as the breast.
 Nearly all breast cancers are carcinomas (either ductal carcinomas or lobular carcinomas).

 An adenocarcinoma is a type of carcinoma that starts in glandular tissue (tissue that makes and secretes a substance).
 The ducts and lobules of the breast are glandular tissue (they make breast milk in women), so cancers starting in these areas are sometimes called adenocarcinomas.

 This is an early stage of cancer, when it is confined to the layer of cells where it began.
 In breast cancer, in situ means that the abnormal cells remain confined to ducts (ductal carcinoma in situ, or DCIS).
 These cells have not grown into (invaded) deeper tissues in the breast or spread to other organs in the body.
 Ductal carcinoma in situ of the breast is sometimes referred to as non-invasive or pre-invasive breast cancer because it might develop into an invasive breast cancer if left untreated.

-When cancer cells are confined to the lobules it is called lobular carcinoma in situ.
+When cancer cells are confined to the lobules it is called lobular carcinoma in situ (LCIS).
 This is not actually a true pre-invasive cancer because it does not turn into an invasive cancer if left untreated.
-This is rarely, if ever seen in men.
+It is linked to an increased risk of invasive cancer in both breasts.
+LCIS is rarely, if ever seen in men.

 An invasive cancer is one that has already grown beyond the layer of cells where it started (as opposed to carcinoma in situ).
 Most breast cancers are invasive carcinomas, either invasive ductal carcinoma or invasive lobular carcinoma.